-Which is yet another sign of how happy I am with Coach as a platform.
+Which is yet another sign of how happy I am with Podia as a platform.

 I’ve never endorsed any online shopping cart or course creation software, because frankly I was never that happy with any of them.

-It’s worth your time to check Coach out.
+It’s worth your time to check Podia out.

 Here’s that link again: